Web Analytics Made Easy - Statcounter

 Impact of Freeze Damage on Palm Tree Health

-Truly Tropical palms can be damaged even when cold weather temps are above freezing.
 Has your palm gradually gotten used to a cold winter?
 Or was there a sudden overnight drastic cold snap with a low temperature?
-That's when your palm is more in danger.
+That's when your palm faces more danger.

 Just like people get accustomed to our normal weather - palms do the same.
 We'd be colder when visiting a frigid climate.
 Or when unusual freezing temperatures arrive.